 - 1. Any changes in the set rotation schedule\ - 2.
 Additional personal time off or week substitutions - 3.
 Changes in schedule while on specialty rotations (e.g. OB, cardiac, peds, trauma, CRNA-only) - 4.
 Specialty rotation changes during Spring Break or July 4th break - 5.
 Excess time off during clinical rotations over and above the scheduled holidays, and breaks and other pre-approved time off - 6.
 Attending conferences - 7.
-Exceptions to policy for extenuating circumstances\\
+Exceptions to policy for extenuating circumstances\\ approved change.
+Students must adhere to the Clinical Site's policy and procedure for requesting schedule changes.

-\The Clinical Site Coordinator or designee must approve requests for changes in the clinical site schedule.
+\The Clinical Site Coordinator or designee must approve requests for changes in the clinical site schedule as well.
 For example, approval is required if a student wants to have one day off instead of another after the clinical site schedule is posted.
-Once approved, students must notify the Program Staff Assistant of the approved change.
-Students must adhere to the Clinical Site's policy and procedure for requesting schedule changes.
+Once approved, students must notify the Program Staff Assistant and Program Director of the